Darkxell/PMDMMO/doc/communication.md

 This payload is sent by the server to the client when he sucessfully logs in.
 This payload contains the information about the player the clients needs to sync in with the server upon logging in.

+■ PUBLICKEYREQUEST

+{"action":"publickeyrequest",

+"keybytes":"3082012...2300D06" // Hex representation of the public key of the current server instance

+}

+This is sent by the server to a client who asked to recieve it.
+This key can be turned into a byte array

 ■ SALTRESET